 d.
 A District Management Corporation will provide the administrative, programming and other services to benefit the businesses, employees, residents and consumers in the Special Improvement District and the District Management Corporation will assist the Borough in promoting economic growth, employment and development.

 e.
-A special assessment shall be imposed and collected by the Borough with the regular property tax payment or payment in lieu of taxes or otherwise, and that all of these payments shall be transferred to the District Management Corporation to effectuate the purpose of this Chapter and any amendatory and supplementary statutes and to exercise the powers given to it by this Chapter.
 It is in the best interest of the Borough and the public to continue funding the Belmar Special Improvement District, however, the Borough finds it necessary and proper that any funding that may be allocated to the District Management Corporation shall only be transferred after the District Management Corporation applies to the Borough for a budget itemizing how the funds shall be utilizes to effectuate the purpose of this chapter, and any amendatory and supplementary statutes, and to exercise the powers given to it by this chapter.

 f.
 It is in the best interests of the Borough and the public to create a special improvement district and to designate a District Management Corporation; except that no District Management Corporation shall be designated to receive any funds or to exercise any powers pursuant to the provisions of N.J.S.A.
 40:56-67 et seq. and any amendatory or supplementary statutes, unless the board of directors of that corporation shall include at least one member of the Borough Council.